Odd zeta motive and linear forms in odd zeta values: Introduction

 \subsection{Constructing extensions in mixed Tate motives}

-Recall that the category~$\mathsf{MT}(\mathbb{Z})$ of mixed Tate motives over~$\mathbb{Z}$ is a (neutral) tannakian category of motives (with rational coefficients) defined in~\cite{delignegoncharov} and whose abstract structure is well understood.
+Recall that the category~$\mathsf{MT}(\mathbb{Z})$ of mixed Tate motives over~$\mathbb{Z}$ is a (neutral)~$\Q$-linear tannakian category defined in~\cite{delignegoncharov} and whose abstract structure is well understood.
 The only simple objects in~$\mathsf{MT}(\mathbb{Z})$ are the pure Tate objects~$\Q(-k)$, for~$k$ an integer, and every object in~$\mathsf{MT}(\mathbb{Z})$ has a canonical weight filtration whose graded quotients are sums of pure Tate objects.
 The only non-zero extension groups between the pure Tate objects are given by

 Furthermore, a period matrix of the (essentially unique) non-trivial extension of~$\Q(-(2n+1))$ by~$\Q(0)$ has the form